 Essentials for Natural Postpartum Recovery – this will tell you what to stock up on to heal FASTER after birth

-The Ultimate List of Food for Pregnancy and Breastfeeding – this is list of food to stock up on in your last weeks of pregnancy to make breastfeeding easier
+The Ultimate Postpartum Grocery List & Meal Ideas – this is list of food to stock up on in your last weeks of pregnancy for the postpartum period to make breastfeeding easier